dchung29/dchung29/README.md

 💼 linkedin: https://www.linkedin.com/in/da-yun-chung/
 📫 dychung@uwaterloo.ca

-> thanks for stopping by — feel free to say hi or lurk my repos 👀
+> thanks for stopping by :D